NuSkooler/enigma-bbs/docs/art/mci.md

 layout: page
 title: MCI Codes
 ---
+## MCI Codes
 ENiGMA½ supports a variety of MCI codes.
 Some **predefined** codes produce information about the current user, system, or other statistics while others are used to instantiate a **View**.

+## General Information
-MCI codes are two characters in length and are prefixed with a percent (%) symbol.
+MCI codes are composed of two characters and are prefixed with a percent (%) symbol.

+:information_source: To explicitly tie a MCI to a specific View ID, suffix the MCI code with a number.
+For example: `%BN1`.

+:information_source: Standard (non-focus) and focus colors are set by placing duplicate codes back to back in art files:
+<font color="red">%BN1</font><font color="bright red">%BN1</font>

 Some MCI codes have additional options that may be set directly from the code itself while others -- and more advanced options -- are controlled via the current theme.

-Standard (non-focus) and focus colors are set by placing duplicate codes back to back in art files.
+## Relationship with Menus, Art, and Themes
+A MCI code that appears in a `menu.hjson` entry corresponds to that found in it's associated art file.
+This same MCI code can be referenced in the `theme.hjson` in order to apply a theme.

+See [Menus](../docs/configuration/menu-hjson.md) and [Themes](themes.md) for more information.

-## Predefined MCI Codes
+## Predefined Codes
 There are many predefined MCI codes that can be used anywhere on the system (placed in any art file).
-More are added all the time so also check out [core/predefined_mci.js](https://github.com/NuSkooler/enigma-bbs/blob/master/core/mci_view_factory.js) for a full listing.
-Many codes attempt to pay homage to Oblivion/2, iNiQUiTY, etc.

 | Code | Description  |
 |------|--------------|